 Create Local Content

 Creating feature-rich and relevant content is extremely valuable when it comes to any form of SEO.
 Your content should be deliberately tailored to your local-specific strategy.
 Consider answering commonly-asked local questions, creating community-centered social media posts, or writing showcases on local events and news stories.
-Question-based search queries are more common than ever, so it’s important to focus on local content that answers questions related to your product or service.
+Answering questions related to your product or service is a great way to strengthen your local content.

 Pay attention to your competitors

-You should be routinely running analyses to discover how you are ranking against competitors on search queries, engines, and content quality.
+You should be routinely running analyses to discover how you’re ranking against competitors on search queries, different search engines, and content quality.
 These analyses will allow you to uncover any areas where you may be falling behind, and strategically remedy them.

 Maintain your online presence